xemu-project/xemu-website/docs/docs/about.md

 [![Twitter Badge](https://img.shields.io/badge/Twitter-%40xemu__project-blue?logo=Twitter&logoColor=white)](https://twitter.com/xemu_project)
 </center>

-xemu is a free and open-source application that emulates the original Microsoft Xbox game console, enabling people to play their original Xbox games on Windows, macOS, and Linux systems.
+xemu is free and open-source software that emulates the [original Microsoft Xbox game console](https://en.wikipedia.org/wiki/Xbox_(console)), enabling people to play their original Xbox games on Windows, macOS, and Linux systems.

-xemu is maintained and developed by Matt Borgerson. xemu is a continuation of the XQEMU project, originally started by espes in 2011 with significant contributions from Matt Borgerson (mborgerson), Jannik Vogel (JayFoxRox), and others. xemu is based on the excellent QEMU full system emulator project.
+The xemu project is a continuation of the XQEMU project.
+The XQEMU project was started by [espes](github.com/espes) in 2011 with significant contributions from [Jannik Vogel (JayFoxRox)](https://github.com/JayFoxRox), [Matt Borgerson (mborgerson)](https://github.com/mborgerson), and others.
+The xemu project was started by Matt Borgerson in 2020 and has received [many contributions](https://github.com/xemu-project/xemu/pulls?q=is%3Apr) from others.

+xemu is built on the excellent [QEMU generic machine emulator project](https://www.qemu.org/).

 !!! warning "Disclaimer"